 I’m an Assistant Professor of Philosophy at the University of Southern California.
 I earned my Ph.D. in philosophy at the University at Buffalo.
-My research is primarily in moral and political philosophy.
+My research is primarily in political philosophy.
+Here’s my CV.

 I recently completed a book entitled Just Policing.
 It explores what just and legitimate policing looks like when there are failures in adjacent components of our political and criminal legal systems.
-I talked about it on The Curious Task, on Freedom, and on Radio New Zealand Nights.
+I talked about it on Micro-Digressions, the New Books Network, The Curious Task, Freedom, and on Radio New Zealand Nights.
 Here’s a short overview of the book via “the page 99 test.”
 I’ve also written some shorter pieces on policing at PEA Soup, at Liberal Currents, and at the Public Ethics Blog.

-Before coming to USC, I was a Visiting Assistant Professor of Philosophy in the Smith Institute for Political Economy & Philosophy at Chapman University and an Assistant Professor of Philosophy (research) at the university of New Orleans.
-Here ‘s my CV
+Before coming to USC, I was a Visiting Assistant Professor of Philosophy in the Smith Institute for Political Economy & Philosophy at Chapman University.
+Before that, I was an Assistant Professor of Philosophy (research) at the university of New Orleans.

+Currently, I serve as a consultant for the Buffalo Police Department’s Foot Patrol Integration Unit.
 When I was in New Orleans and not attending a parade I ran a reentry program hosted at the Orleans Justice Center.
-The program was a digital literacy and job application skills reentry course taught by UNO undergrads to soon-to-be released inmates at the Orleans Justice Center.
+The program was a digital literacy and job application skills course taught by UNO undergrads to soon-to-be released inmates at the Orleans Justice Center.
 It is now defunct.
-If you happen to be the Sheriff of Los Angeles County and would like to support a similar program, please send me an email.
+If you happen to be a foot patrol-curious police chief, or the Sheriff of Los Angeles County, and would like to support similar programs, please send me an email.

 My email address is jmonagha@usc.edu.
 Feel free to get in touch.